codingmonkeys/SubEthaEdit-Modes/Documentation/ModeTutorial/SwiftModeStep1/README.md

 # Swift Mode Tutorial Step 1
 ## Getting Started

-The first step in creating a custom mode for a Language or Filetype is to gather information and create your `.seemode` bundle.
+The first step in creating a custom mode for a language or filetype is to gather information and create your `.seemode` bundle.

 ### Creating the mode bundle